128technology/docs/docs/config_domain-based_web_filter.md

 ### Create Child Services

 The child service classifies the traffic and provides the option to filter different domains and categories.
-We will create two services, one of which will be filtered out (denied).
+We will create two services, the second will be filtered out (denied).

 #### Create the first service